 Volcano Acatenango towers at 13,044 feet (3,976 meters).
 It is at the top of the bucket list for thrill-seeker travelers.
 In addition to giving breathtaking views of the volcanic chain, Acatenango gives travelers a birds-eye-view of the nearby – and very active – Volcano de Fuego.
 This hike is the best plan to experience the volcano as it gives travelers unbelievable nighttime views of running lava, and volcano eruptions.

-Volcano de Fuego
+Sunset in Volcano de Fuego

 Hikers should eat breakfast beforehand and pack a small snack for the road.
 A driver will pick you up to drive to La Soledad community, a sleepy mountain village perched on the Pacific slope of Volcano Acatenango.
 The trail up to our private campsite in this beautiful volcano has four distinct microclimates.